aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 ##### Configure mTLS Strict Mode for the pets namespace

-Currently Istio configures workloads to use mTLS when calling other workloads, but the default permissive mode allows a service to accept traffic in plaintext or mTLS traffic.
+Currently Istio configures managed workloads to use mTLS when calling other workloads, but the default permissive mode allows a service to accept traffic in both plaintext or mTLS traffic.
 To ensure that the workloads we manage with the Istio add-on only accept mTLS communication, we will deploy a Peer Authentication policy to enforce only mTLS traffic for the workloads in the `pets` namespace.

 Prior to deploying the mTLS strict mode, let's verify that the **store-front** service will respond to a client not using mTLS.
 We will invoke a call from the test pod to the **store-front** service and see if we get a response.